 - In the form that appears upon clicking on that link, you can enter the title of the talk (required) as well as its abstract or description.
 You can add links, upload images or embed videos there.

 - Below that main text area is “The Event Calendar” section.
 There you can specify when and where the talk will take place, as well as who organizes it.

-- Use the “Location” section to select or create a venue.
-This can be the conference or event name, using the physical address and URI of the event.
+- Use the “Location” section to select or create a venue (required).
+This is the conference or event name.
+You may add the physical address and URI of the event.
 Leave “Show Google Map:” and “Show Google Maps Link:” checked.

-- Finally, you should add one or several tags and categories from the right-hand side of the form, and select an office if the event is organized by a W3C Office.
+- Finally, you should add one or several tags and categories from the right-hand side of the form, and select a Chapter if the event is organized by a W3C Chapter.

 If you’re not seeing it, it is likely you created a new Post.
 Please delete and make sure you select Add Event.